decentraland/documentation/content/creator/scenes/optimizing/performance-optimization.md

 Scene UIs can become costly to render when they are made up of many individual elements.
 Keep in mind that each UI element requires a separate drawcall on the engine.

+{{< hint info >}}
-> TIP: Try to merge multiple elements into one single image.
+**💡 Tip**:  Try to merge multiple elements into one single image.
 For example if you have a menu with multiple text elements, it's ideal to have the text from the tiles and any additional images baked into the background image.
 That saves the engine from doing one additional drawcall per frame for each text element.
+{{< /hint >}}

 Avoid making adjustments to the UI on every frame, those are especially costly and can end up getting queued.
 For example, if there's a health bar in your UI that should shrink over period of time, players would probably not notice a difference between if it updates at 10 FPS instead of at 30 FPS (on every frame).
 The system that updates this bar can use a brief timer that counts 100 milliseconds, and only affect the UI when this timer reaches 0.